ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolPlaneQuadrant.rst

 IVectorGeometryToolPlaneQuadrant
 ================================

-.. py:class:: IVectorGeometryToolPlaneQuadrant
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolPlaneQuadrant

    object

    A plane based on a selected Quadrant of a reference system.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolPlaneQuadrant

 Overview
 --------